 A complaint of unlawful discrimination may be brought against any student or employee.
-If your complaint concerns behavior by a vendor or contractor or some other individual who may not be a member of the university community, but who may have an affiliation or a recognized connection to SUNY Cortland, The concerns may be brought to the attention of the AAO or TIXC for assistance.
+If your complaint concerns behavior by a vendor or contractor or some other individual who may not be a member of the College community, but who may have an affiliation or a recognized connection to SUNY Cortland, The concerns may be brought to the attention of the AAO or TIXC for assistance.

 If the President is the Respondent, the AAO reserves the right to refer the complaint to the Chancellor.
-The finding and recommendation shall be submitted to the Chancellor or their designee.
-If the AAO is the Respondent, the matter shall be referred to the President or their designee.
+The finding and recommendation shall be submitted to the Chancellor or his/her designee.
+If the AAO is the Respondent, the matter shall be referred to the President or his or her designee.